Intensive English Program

 Lily is a Virginia-raised language-lover who recently spent nine years teaching English language learners in China.
 She graduated from Huntington College in 2003 and in 2013 finished her masters at Indiana Wesleyan, both in education.
 She also studied media as an undergraduate, and received her CELTA certificate in 2005.
 In her spare time Lily enjoys cooking, knitting, reading, and playing soccer.

-Caroline is a lecturer and assessment coordinator at the Intensive English Program at Eastern Mennonite University.
+Caroline is a Senior Lecturer and Assessment Coordinator at the Intensive English Program at Eastern Mennonite University.
 She has taught English at the university, in high school, and at an adult detention center.
 In 2012, she completed her MA with EMU’s Center for Justice and Peacebuilding.
-She loves learning and teaching other people languages.
-This summer she will be teaching Intensive English for Peacebuilders for the third year with the Summer Peacebuilding Institute.
+She loves learning and teaching languages.

 Eric has taught English as a Foreign Language in China and South Korea for nearly 10 years.
 He holds an MA in TESOL (Teaching English to Speakers of Other Languages) from Azuza Pacific University in Azuza, California and enjoys working at the intersection where language teaching and peacemaking meet.
 His hobbies include mountain biking, reading and finding ways to stay connected with Chinese people and issues.

 Kathy is a graduate of EMU and of Temple University.
-She has taught mostly ESL (or EFL) at EMU and Ohio State Univ. in the US, and at King Saud Univ. and the Institute for Public Admin in Saudi Arabia,and at the University of the UAE.
-She was the Supplemental Instruction Director at JMU for a number of years, but has now returned to EMU to teach a class in the IEP and a college writng course.
+She has taught mostly ESL (or EFL) at EMU, at Ohio State University, at King Saud Univ. and other schools in Saudi Arabia,and at the University of the UAE.
+After working at JMU for a number of years, she now teaches full time in the Intensive English Program at EMU.
 After living abroad for so many years, she also believes that the Shenandoah Valley may be one of the best places to live in the world.

 She thanks her husband, Al Keim (no longer living) for bringing her here.